i18next/i18next-gitbook/getting-started.md

 });
 ```

-As you might see this basic sample provides only one language directly added on init...lets extend this:
+As you might see this basic sample provides only one language directly added on init...lets extend this to have buttons to change language from english to german:

 [source code](https://jsfiddle.net/jamuhl/dvk0e8a9/#tabs=js,result,html)